 On Monday 12th April, non-essential shops, gyms, hairdressers, and outdoor hospitality reopened.
 This was also the date where we were finally allowed to leave our local area and go on a staycation.
 Overnight stays in self-catered accommodation with those from the same household or support bubble are permitted.
-Once you’ve decided on a destination, the next step is to figure out what you need to take with you, so here is a handy guide full of staycation tips and essential things to pack.
+Once you’ve decided on a destination, the next step is to figure out what you need to take with you, so here is a handy guide full of tips and what to pack for a staycation!

 Even though the weather has been relatively sunny since the lockdown restrictions have started to ease, we all know that the UK can be very unpredictable.
 Therefore, it is recommended that you pack a rain jacket and an umbrella to protect you from any pesky showers.
 However, it doesn’t have to just be practical; rain jackets and umbrellas can be stylish and colourful too.

 It is always inconvenient when devices such as smartphones run out of charge, especially when you want to be able to use them to take photos of your adventures or look at a map of an unfamiliar area when you are lost.
 It is recommended that you carry a portable charger with you in case there’s a moment where your battery is running low.

 It is guaranteed that whilst you are on a staycation, you’re going to be eating lunch on-the-go.
 The picnic essentials are a must: a picnic basket will ensure that your food is easy to carry, and a picnic rug will ensure that you are comfortable whilst eating it.

 It is important to be prepared for the hot weather that you are hoping for, and protecting your skin from the sun should be a priority when you are spending a lot of time outdoors.
 Therefore, making sure that you have a good supply of sun cream is essential for your staycation.
 You could even go the extra mile and bring a variety of fashionable sunhats and sunglasses.